-32. SHARE OPTION SCHEME
+31. SHARE OPTION SCHEME

 Pursuant to written resolutions passed on 24 November 2016, the Company adopted a share option scheme (the "Share Option Scheme").
 The Share Option Scheme is valid for a period of 10 years commencing on 24 November 2016.
-At the annual general meeting of the Company held on 29 June 2022, the scheme mandate limit of the Share Option Scheme has been refreshed.
 The purpose of the Share Option Scheme is to enable the Group to grant options to selected participants as incentives or rewards for their contribution to the Group.

 Under the Share Option Scheme, the board of directors of the Company may, at its discretion, grant options to subscribe for ordinary shares of the Company to eligible participants ("Eligible Participants") who contribute to the long-term growth and profitability of the Company.
 Eligible Participants include (i) any employee (whether full-time or part-time including any executive Director but excluding any non-executive Director) of the Company, any of its subsidiaries or any entity ("Invested Entity") in which any member of the Group holds an equity interest; (ii) any non-executive Directors (including independent non-executive Directors) of the Company, any of its subsidiaries or any Invested Entity; (iii) any supplier of goods or services to any member of the Group or any Invested Entity; (iv) any customer of any member of the Group or any Invested Entity; (v) any person or entity that provides research, development or other technological support to any member of the Group or any Invested Entity; (vi) any shareholder of any member of the Group or any Invested Entity or any holder of any securities issued by any member of the Group or any Invested Entity; (vii) any adviser (professional or otherwise) or consultant to any area of business or business development of any member of the Group or any Invested Entity; and (viii) any other group or classes of participants who have contributed or may contribute by way of joint venture, business alliance or other business arrangement to the development and growth of the Group.
 The maximum number of shares which may be issued upon exercise of all outstanding options granted and yet to be exercised under the Share Option Scheme and any other share option schemes adopted by the Group shall not exceed 30% of the ordinary share capital of the Company in issue from time to time.
-The total number of ordinary shares which may be allotted and issued upon exercise of all options to be granted under Share Options Scheme and any other share option of the Group must not in aggregate exceed 10% of the ordinary shares in issue as at the date of passing of the relevant resolution adopting the Share Option Scheme.
+The total number of ordinary shares which may be allotted and issued upon exercise of all options to be granted under Share Options Scheme and any other share option of the Group must not in aggregate exceed 10% of the ordinary shares in issue at the date of passing of the relevant resolution adopting the Share Option Scheme.

-32. SHARE OPTION SCHEME (CONTINUED)
+31. SHARE OPTION SCHEME (CONTINUED)